TNL-Project/TNL/Documentation/UsersGuide/Matrices/ug_Matrices.md

 #### Binary sparse matrices

 If the matrix element value type (i.e. `Real` type) is set to `bool` the matrix elements can be only `1` or `0`.
 So in the sparse matrix formats, where we do not store the zero matrix elements, explicitly stored elements can have only one possible value which is `1`.
 Therefore we do not need to store the values, only the positions of the nonzero elements.
-The array `values`, which usualy stores the matrix elements values, can be completely omitted and we can reduce the memory requirements.
+The array `values`, which usually stores the matrix elements values, can be completely omitted and we can reduce the memory requirements.
 The following table shows how much we can reduce the memory consumption when using binary matrix instead of common sparse matrix using `float` or `double` types:

 |  Real  | Index  | Common sparse matrix | Binary sparse matrix | Ratio |
 | :----: | :----: | :------------------: | :------------------: | :---: |